akarhtutkaung/akarhtutkaung/README.md

 ℹ️ https://www.linkedin.com/in/akar-htut-kaung-00b6bb168

+## Research:
+### Topics

+1. (On-going) Optimized and Efficient Path Finding Algorithm: Aim for Robots to Serve In Restaurants.
+2. (On-going) Improvement of system design for travelling through virtual reality.

 ## Projects:
 ### 1. Back2Town
 Gameplay implementation for NPCs to move toward their destination via shortest path using Dijkstra path planning algorithm.